New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 I follow a routine of first briefing subjects on the project, seeking enthusiastic and harmonious accord on their participation.
 We then speak at a time and place which is comfortable for all those involved, and with consideration to the space around us.

-For those who are interested in participating in the writing of this history, you can choose one of the following options, or propose an alternative:
+For those who are interested in participating in the writing of this history, you can choose one of the following options:

 • Schedule a meeting or call by choosing a time in my calendar